A Local's favourite Volcanic Craters in Iceland

 By the lake-filled Kerið crater

-You can walk around the rim of the crater, which makes for a scenic walk.
+You can walk around the rim of the crater, which offers scenic views.
 It is also possible to walk down to the lake itself.
-It used to be a popular picnic area amongst Icelanders, and concerts have been held by Kerið due to the good acoustics by the lake.
+It used to be a popular picnic area amongst Icelanders, and concerts have been held at Kerið due to the good acoustics by the lake.

 I have visited it so many times, as we used to have a summer cottage at Vaðnes, which is close by.
 You will notice many summer cottages in this area of Grímsnes.

-Kerið belongs to a row of craters called Tjarnarhólar.
-There are other craters some of which are now used as a gravel quarry.
+Kerið is part of a row of craters called Tjarnarhólar.
+There are other craters, some of which are now used as a gravel quarry.
 I often stop by the other craters of Tjarnarhólar as the colours there are so diverse and very vivid.

 Regína in Tjarnarhólar craters South-Iceland

-Tjarnarhólar craters - it kind of looks like I have been photoshopped into this photo, doesn't it?
+Tjarnarhólar craters - it looks like I have been photoshopped into this photo.

-Other craters in this area are Seyðishólar (see the 2 last photos in this travel-blog) and Kerhóll.
+Other craters in this area are Seyðishólar (see the 2 last two photos in this travel blog) and Kerhóll.

-Other interesting craters which I have visited on my travels
+Other interesting craters that I have visited on my travels

 Hrossaborg crater in North-Iceland